Center for Hard to Recycle Materials

 Computers and Accessories

-Accepted: Laptops, tablets, desktop PCs, monitors, cables and accessories, circuit boards/cards, computer mice, computer power supplies, gaming devices, hard drives, keyboards, media speakers, network devices and CRT/tube Monitors and TVs.
+Accepted: Laptops, tablets, desktop PCs, flat screen monitors, cables and accessories, circuit boards/cards, computer mice, computer power supplies, gaming devices, hard drives, keyboards, media speakers and network devices.

 Home Entertainment

-Accepted: Cable set top box (analog, digital, satellite), accessories and cables, plasma and LCD TVs, stereo equipment, Hi-Fi speakers, video players, digital cameras, DVD players, video cameras, game consoles and large screen TVs.
+Accepted: Cable set top box (analog, digital, satellite), accessories and cables, stereo equipment, Hi-Fi speakers, video players, digital cameras, DVD players, video cameras, game consoles and non-working solar or plug-in holiday string lights.

 Servers and Data Centers